 In recent travels visiting GCI conferences and congregations around the world, I’ve been addressing our vision for Healthy Church.
-A key aspect of realizing that vision is having in place within each of our congregations what we call the “faith, hope & love venues”—places where, by the Spirit, church health emerges.
-Below is a “church hack” (click to enlarge) followed by explanatory text that looks at each venue.
+A key aspect of realizing that vision is having in place within each of our congregations what we call the “faith, hope & love avenues”—places where, by the Spirit, church health emerges.
+Below is our Team Based-Pastor Led Model (click to enlarge and download the pdf) followed by explanatory text that looks at each avenue.
 I ask that you prayerfully study this material and discuss it with your leaders. —Greg Williams

 [From the GCI Ministry Toolbox at Resources.gci.org/avenues]

-When all three venues are in place and operating well, the members of the congregation, experiencing deep relationships with Christ and each other, will be active missional participants in what Christ, by the Holy Spirit, is doing both within the congregation and out to the world (for a diagram in the GCI Ministry Toolbox that defines what we mean by missional, click here).
-Let’s look at each venue in a discipleship pathway sequence:
+When all three avenues are in place and operating well, the members of the congregation, experiencing deep relationships with Christ and each other, will be active missional participants in what Christ, by the Holy Spirit, is doing both within the congregation and out to the world (for a diagram in the GCI Ministry Toolbox that defines what we mean by missional, click here).
+Let’s look at each avenue in a discipleship pathway sequence:

 The Love Avenue

 This aspect of healthy church has to do with incarnational connections forged between the congregation and the community that surrounds its place of meeting.
-The love venue is about lovingly engaging the community through acts of service that demonstrate God’s unconditional, extravagant love for all people, unbelievers included.
+The love avenue is about lovingly engaging the community through acts of service that demonstrate God’s unconditional, extravagant love for all people, unbelievers included.
 A healthy church has well-developed, balanced programs by which they help unchurched people within their congregation’s target community experience the truth of the gospel.
-The love venue in a healthy church has these key elements:
+The love avenue in a healthy church has these key elements: